 People involved in an interview: Usually two groups or two individuals sit facing each other in an interview.
 The person asking questions is the interviewer and the person answering the questions is the interviewee.

-So now interview can be simply defined as the formal meeting between two people where the interviewer asks questions to the interviewee to obtain information.
+So What is an interview definition – It can be simply defined as the formal meeting between two people where the interviewer asks questions to the interviewee to obtain information.

 Objectives of the interview: